CCEPR | Commission for Continuing Education Provider Recognition

 With many providers offering CE courses online, the Commission has prepared a summary of ADA CERP requirements for online CE (PDF), including live and recorded events.

-Providers are also encouraged to review the ADA CERP Recognition Standards, in particular Standard VI.8-9.
+Providers are also encouraged to review the ADA CERP Recognition StandardsPolicies and Procedures in particular Standard 3.0 Integrity and independence and Policies on Calculating and Awarding CE Credits, and Periodic Review of Self-Study Activities.

 ADA CERP participates in Joint Accreditation for Interprofessional Continuing Education